Defending Assange and Basic Freedoms: Think Bigger – Much Bigger

 In light of the above, I propose that a conference be held as soon as possible to plan and begin to organise a major international campaign in defence of Julian Assange and freedom of expression, including the unrestricted freedom to publish.

-Anyone who is interested in participating in and/or offering advice on such a conference is very welcome to contact me via e-mail at [email protected]nnn.se or tel. +46/8 731 9200.
+Anyone who is interested in participating in and/or offering advice on such a conference is very welcome to contact me via e-mail at [email protected] or tel. +46/8 731 9200.

 All who respond will be kept informed of developments, if any.